Bacteria

 3. Lactose Fermentation

-1. Present in most Enterobacteriaceae, but not Salmonella, Shigella or Pseudomonas aeruginosa
+1. Present in most Enterobacteriaceae, but not Salmonella, Shigella or Pseudomonas Aeruginosa

 2. EMB Agar (Eosine Methylene Blue)